oesmith/puffing-billy/README.md

 that most often does not affect your test results.

 `c.strip_query_params` is used to strip query parameters when you stub some requests with query parameters.
-Default value is false.
+Default value is true.
 For example, `proxy.stub('http://myapi.com/user/?country=FOO')` is considered the same as: `proxy.stub('http://myapi.com/user/?anything=FOO')` and generally the same as: `proxy.stub('http://myapi.com/user/')`.
 When you need to distinguish between all these requests, you may set this config value to false.